nhsconnect/ITK3-FHIR-eDischarge/pages/test/test_security.md

 tags: [test, security]
 sidebar: foundations_sidebar
 permalink: test_security.html
-summary: "The security page shows how to establish initial security credentials (where necessary) with the ITK3 Messaging Solution provided"
+summary: "The security page shows how to establish initial security credentials (where necessary) with the ITK Messaging Solution provided"
 ---

-{% include important.html content="The ITK3 Messaging Solution security described in this section is not meant to be complete but a starting point to understand some design considerations to consider when implementing ITK3 Messaging Solutions." %}
+{% include important.html content="The ITK Messaging Solution security described in this section is not meant to be complete but a starting point to understand some design considerations to consider when implementing ITK Messaging Solutions." %}

 # Security within Test #